 - 1 cup applesauce

 - Mix the oats and the flour together in a large bowl until they are combined well.

 - Finely chop or grate the carrots.
 My food processor is broken, so my carrots aren’t as fine as I would like.

-- Grease a baking sheet and roll the mixture into balls (whatever size you want to give your horses).
+- Roll the treat mixture into balls (whatever size you want to give to your horses).

-- Place the uncooked treats onto the baking pan and bake at 350 for 15 minutes.
+- Place the uncooked treats onto the greased or lined baking pan and bake at 350 F for 15 minutes.

-You can switch up the ingredients a little bit if you want…add in some apples, cinnamon, pepermint, etc…just BE SURE that whatever you add is safe for horses.
+You can switch up the ingredients a little bit if you want…add in some finely chopped apples, ground cinnamon, crushed peppermint, etc…just BE SURE that whatever you add is safe for horses.